taustation-fan/taustation-fan.github.io/career.md

 |Haul materials from a decommissioned ship off to be sold | 270       | strength     | Port     |          |           |
 |Supervise the construction of a ship                     | 199       | stamina      | Shipyard |          |           |
 |Supervise the construction of an illegal ship            | 79.97     | social       | Shipyard | ✔        |           |

+Advantages:

+* most career tasks are on an area (Port) that is available on every station
+* highest-paying career task can be done anywhere (*Intelligence*, 320 credits)
+* relatively few illegal or dangerous tasks

+Disadvantages:

+* Highest paying *Stamina* career task is only available on three stations.